rahulnahak2/etraveli-movie-rental/README.md

 ## Refactored:
 1. Updated the java project with apache Maven and spring framework.
 2. Updated main class as spring boot stater class.
 3. Created "GenerateSlipController" class to receive request from the web browser.
-Added Post method to receive customer and rental movie details as defined in "CustomerDetails" class and return generated rental slip to the web browser.
+Added GET method to receive customer and rental movie details as defined in "CustomerDetails" class and return generated rental slip to the web browser.
 4. Re-arranged the java classes with designated packages for better reading and understanding of code.
 5. Added lombok to reduce boilerplate code.Add commentMore actions
 6. Used Enum to define the type/categories of movies available.